musickevan1/CIS171-EVANCMUSICK/RadixSort/src/main/java/com/mycompany/radixsort/README.md

 # Radix Sort
 This Java program generates 1,000,000 random integers with a maximum value of 100,000, sorts them using radix sort, and prints the sorted array.
-The code includes comments explaining each part of the program, as well as a header with the title, author, date, and course section.

 ## Example Output
 ![Sample Output](README.png)